Sahajdeep7988/voice-clone-studio/README.md

 ## What it does

 1. **Preprocesses** audio/video files — converts to WAV, isolates vocals with Demucs, and splits into clean segments using WebRTC VAD.
-2. **Configures** training hyperparameters using a local Gemma 3 1B model (via Ollama) that reads your hardware specs — with a deterministic fallback if Ollama is unavailable.
+2. **Configures** training hyperparameters using a lightweight local Gemma-based model (GGUF format) executed via llama.cpp — with a deterministic fallback for reliability.
 3. **Trains** an RVC voice model as a managed subprocess, streaming epoch/loss progress in real time and saving checkpoints.
 4. **Converts** any audio to the cloned voice using the trained model.
 5. **Syncs** training session metadata to Supabase (optional) for cross-device history.